douglasdavis/ddavis.io/content/about/_index.md

 work in the [ATLAS](http://atlas.cern/) group.
 My favorite parts of experimental particle physics are writing software and analyzing data.
-My blog posts are (mostly) born from technical things I'm encountering during my graduate research in the field.
+My blog posts are (mostly) born from technical things I'm encountering during my graduate research in the field... and Emacs.
 I care a lot about quality software, so I spend a lot of time not only doing actual data analysis, but also writing software to _help_ in performing analyses.

 My thesis analysis involves studying the production of a couple of elementary particles in proton-proton collisions at the [Large Hadron